Marginality from Leading Soft Gluons: Yang Mills Marginal Operators

 \section{Yang Mills Marginal Operators}

 In order to obtain an operator that is exactly marginal using one of the above transformations, we need to start with an operator of spin $J=0,\pm 1$.
-While there are a multitude of reasons to consider scalars\footnote{In addition to the shadow transform, marginal operators could have been constructed from scalars by performing either $\mathcal{S}_\Delta$ or $\mathcal{S}_J$.
-While $\mathcal{S}_\Delta$ is indistinguishable from $\mathcal{S}$ in this case, $\mathcal{S}_J$ is distinct and it might be interesting to see what the implications of that marginal operator is along with those already considered.}, for the sake of this work, we construct marginal operators starting from positive and negative helicity soft gluons.
-Starting with a positive helicity soft gluon $R^{+,a}$, we can either perform $\mathcal{L}^-$ or $\overline{\mathcal{R}}$ to obtain a marginal operator.
-We will denote these as
+While there are a multitude of reasons to consider scalars, for the sake of this work, we construct marginal operators starting from positive and negative helicity soft gluons.
+Starting with a positive helicity soft gluon $R^{+,a}$, we perform $\mathcal{L}^-$ to obtain a marginal operator.
+We will denote them as

-Likewise, starting with a negative helicity soft gluon $R^{-,a}$ we can either perform $\mathcal{L}^+$ or $\mathcal{R}$ to obtain a marginal operator.
-We will denote these as
+Likewise, starting with a negative helicity soft gluon $R^{-,a}$ we perform $\mathcal{L}^+$ to obtain a marginal operator.
+We will denote them as

-The normalizations in these definitions have been chosen in order to fix the overall constant that appears in the two point functions.
-Scaling the operators arbitrarily will not affect the conclusions but will rather affect the actual explicit values of the quantities we will calculate.
+The normalizations $\alpha_{\pm}$ in these definitions have been left arbitrary but should be chosen to appropriately normalize the two point functions.
+Scaling the operators arbitrarily will not affect the conclusions but will rather affect the actual explicit values of the quantities we will calculate, so our results are agnostic to these normalizations.